h920032/arduino_bomb_defusal_game/Readme.md

-# Bomb Wire Defusal Game
+# Arduino Bomb Wire Defusal Game

 This Arduino program simulates a wire defusal game that includes several wires, a countdown timer, and a mechanism to check whether the game is successfully completed or not.